alonsocanov/Trading_Bot/README.md

 - Alphavantage
 - World Trading Data
 - Kraken
+- Bitso

-I am going to try using IXE Cloud free up to 500000 request a month or Kraken bitso
+I am going to try using Bitso

 ## Used Libraries